SRK005/classa-/docs/Technical_Architecture.md

 # Technical Architecture Document

 ## 1. Purpose
-This document provides a high-level overview of the technical architecture for the **Classa2** web application.
-It is intended to help engineers, DevOps, and stakeholders quickly understand how the system is structured, which technologies are used, and how the different components interact.
+This document provides a high-level overview of the technical architecture for **Classa2**.
+It is intended for engineers, DevOps personnel, and stakeholders to understand the system structure, technology stack, and component interactions.

 ---